huaxumeng520/bootleg/README.md

  * Potentially integrated emulator support out of the box; NES, SNES, N64, PSX, PS2, GC, PSP, Switch?
    * Requires extra steps for the user to install system files.
    * This is a very low-priority feature, however it is a big want
+ * Integrated Steam Link, if possible.
+Pretty low priority, but if easy then just do it.

 ## Wanted changes: